This gives a brief overview of each jDownloads module.

 Of course only those Downloads which have the appropriate view access are shown.
 For example with the View Limits module then one would set the view access to Registered.

-There are four module parameters that must be set up:On the Module tab Title: Position and Status:
+There are four module parameters that must be set up, except for the Related module where no position is specified:On the Module tab Title: Position and Status:

 and on the Menu Assignment tab Module Assignment

 1. A neat way to show several modules without using a lot of screen space is to show in a Tabs module

 (opens in a new tab/window